Summary: When family is in danger, should the past remain forgotten?

 What a perfect opening.
 “Li’l Joe, have Hop Sing ever bother you about what you do?”

 Joe’s laughter scared nearby birds from the trees.
 “Of course, you do.
-You fuss at meal the time.”
+You fuss at me all of the time.”

 Time to start again.
 “Hop Sing mean fuss about women.”